XBraid/xbraid/examples/README.md

-## Compiling and running the examples
+## Examples: compiling and running
 <!--
   - Copyright (c) 2013, Lawrence Livermore National Security, LLC.
   - Produced at the Lawrence Livermore National Laboratory.
 Written by